garrandall/popular-music-data/tracks/any-love-luther-vandross.md

-Everybody feels lonely without any love, any love, any love yeah And I need you, yeah should've been in my mind, in my mind Everyone needs a love no doubt, any love, any love Everybody feels lonely without any love, any love, ooh
+Everybody feels lonely without any love, any love, any love yeah And I need you, yeah should've been in my mind, in my mind Everyone needs a love no doubt, any love, any love Everybody feels lonely without any love, any love, oh